-It was one of those September days too good to be true and it was sad to see our guests leave Cornwall behind this morning after their holidays.
-Yet somehow it was one of those mornings full of change over’s when everything went according to plan and we had a couple of hours to spare and to do what?
+It was one of those September days too good to be true .
 A trip to Prussia Cove perhaps?
 I must say that Prussia Cove is one of my favourite September pilgrimages I always feel drawn by the still silence of the sandy pebbly alcoves softened by Tamarisk draped cliffs.

 Exploring Prussia Cove

-Prussia cove was formerly famous as the smuggling haunt of the Carter brothers and now as a venue on the Porth-en- Alls estate for hosting the International spring and autumn musician seminars and it is one of my favourite short hops for Lucy Landrover, who takes just five minutes to chug along the road and across Rosudgeon common from leaving Ednovean Farm
+Prussia cove was formerly famous as the smuggling haunt of the Carter brothers.
+The Porth-en- Alls estate there is now as a venue for hosting the International spring and autumn musician seminars.

-We were lucky to just squeeze into the little car park where the road ends and soon set of along the track to take the steep steps down into the cove and tucked ourselves into a quiet secluded corner to watch a dog retrieving an ever-tossed ball from the waves with the joy that only a dog or maybe a child can find on a beach and just listen to the rhythm of the waves.
+We were lucky to just squeeze into the little car park where the road ends, before walking along the track to the steep steps down into the cove.
+We tucked ourselves into a quiet secluded corner, for the afternoon.
+An afternoon idly to watching a dog retrieving an ever-tossed ball from the waves.
+Full of the joy that only a dog or maybe a child can find, on a beach surrounded by the rhythm of the waves.

-As I snapped my pictures Charles called down to me already climbing up through the Tamarisk and I knew it was time to go but stole one look back to the little beach deserted save for a little child paddling in the shallow waters edge.
+As I snapped my pictures Charles had already begun to climb the steps up through the Tamarisk.
+I knew it was time to go but stole one look back to the little beach deserted now, save for a little child paddling in the shallow waters edge.

 Explore West Penwith

 To explore more of the hidden coves of West Cornwall try the almost secret beaches of Kenneggy Beach It is close to Prussia Cove just beyond the rocky outcrop and only fully accessible at low tide.